- Handyman Services

-Staying in your own home for as long as medically possible sounds great to most of us, but it can be easy for forget that aging in place is as much as your house as it is about your health.
+Staying in your own home for as long as medically possible sounds great to most of us, but it can be easy to forget that aging in place is as much as your house as it is about your health.
 While no one can predict the future, there are certain things we can do now to make life easier down the road.
 If you’re thinking about remodeling parts of your home – or even just making some updates – doing them in a senior-safe way can help make sure your house is ready as your needs change.
 Here are six projects – three large and three small – you can do now to give your home an upgrade for today and for the future.

 - Replacing Door Knobs: Swapping doorknobs that have to be turned for lever-style door handles can make a big difference when it comes to ease of going between rooms or getting in or out of your house, especially if you’re faced with arthritis, joint stiffness, or mobility issues.